 Requirements: You will need a Pro license level or higher to access the Stripe addon and these settings.

-If you’ve installed the Stripe addon, you’ll need to add keys to connect form payments to your Stripe account.
+If you’ve installed the Stripe addon, you’ll need to click on the blue Connect with Stripe button to begin accepting payments.

 For all of the details on setting up Stripe in WPForms, be sure to check out our Stripe addon tutorial.

 If you’d like to integrate your forms with a third party service, such as an email marketing tool or Zapier, the Integrations tab will include the settings you need to connect to these services.

 Below, you can find all of the potential integrations for this tab as well as links to installation and setup tutorials.